Navigation of a Quadratic Potential with Ellipsoidal Obstacles: Curvature Corrected Navigation Fields

-Similar to how $\nabla \beta(x)$ is approximately equal to $\nabla \beta_i(x)$ close to the border $\partial \Oc_i$, the correction term $B(x)$ is approximately equal to the Hessian $\nabla^2\beta_i(x)$ due to the defining properties of the continuous switch functions $\alpha_i(x)$.
-Naturally this makes the inverse of the correction term $B(x)^{-1}$ close to the boundary of obstacle $\Oc_i$ approximately equal to $\nabla^2\beta_i(x)$ so that the correction renders the obstacle gradient component approximately equal to $ (x-x_i)$.
-This is reminiscent of the one obstacle dynamics \eqref{one_dynamics_simplified}.
-As such, under the assumption that the agent starts $\varepsilon$-away from any obstacle, for most geometries -- see Remark \ref{remark:cycles} -- asymptotic convergence to the target is guaranteed.

-The issue with these dynamics is that they require the agent to estimate the curvature of the obstacle and store the information for computation of dynamics.
-We can overcome this issue by applying separate correction terms to the gradient of each obstacle function $\beta_i$ instead of applying the correction $B(x)$ collectively to the gradient $\nabla \beta(x)$.
-This means the dynamics with second order correction becomes

-Doing so would result in a simplification \eqref{one_dynamics_simplified} for each obstacle.
-The resulting dynamics for the multiple obstacle case without second order information becomes

-The advantages of this approach are threefold: (i) the estimate of the Hessian does not need to be computed, (ii) the dynamics are simpler and easier to implement, and (iii) the convergence proof is complete for every starting position in the free space.
-We now present our main result, which guarantees convergence to the target in \emph{all} environments with ellipsoidal obstacles. \begin{theorem} Let $\fz(x)$ be a quadratic potential as in \eqref{eqn_goal_def} and let $\beta_i(x)$ be an ellipsoid as in (\ref{equ:beta1_def}) for all $i = 1, \dots, m$.
-Further let $x$ be the solution of the dynamical system (\ref{our_dynamics}) with initial condition $x_0$.
-Then, there exists a $K$ such that when $k > K$, $x(t) \in \F$ for all $t \geq 0$ and $\lim_{t\to \infty} x(t) = x^*$. \end{theorem} The complete proof is presented in section \ref{proof_of_theorem}, however we present a sketch of proof here.
-First we define a global Lyapunov function which shows that the target $x^*$ is asymptotically stable for all but a few points close to the borders of the obstacles.
-We then choose $K$ large enough so that these regions are contained inside an $\varepsilon$-ball of each obstacle.
-Within this $\varepsilon$-ball, we show that the agent will navigate around the obstacle.
-We then show that the agent can only visit a finite number of obstacles to conclude the proof.
+The advantages of this approach are threefold: (i) the estimate of the Hessian does not need to be computed, (ii) the dynamics are simpler and easier to implement, and (iii) the convergence proof is complete for almost all initial conditions $x_0$ (with measure one)\blue{ with mild conditions on the location of the target.} We now present our main result, which guarantees convergence to the target in environments with ellipsoidal obstacles.

-The result of Theorem \ref{thm:main_result} is different than the guarantee of the second order dynamics in \eqref{equ:cdc_dynamics} \cite[Theorem 2]{arXiv_version}.
-For the second order dynamics, the value of $k$ was dependent on the initial position $x_0$ of the agent.
-It also required the assumption that the starting point is some $\varepsilon$ away from the border of the obstacles.
-Our result says that there exists a finite $K$ \emph{independent} of the starting position $x_0$ such that when $k > K$, \emph{any} starting position will converge to the target.
-Further, the analysis for second order dynamics does not guarantee that the agent will not cycle infinitely around a group of obstacles tightly surrounding the objective failing to converge to the objective \textemdash see Remark \ref{remark:cycles}.
-Lemma \ref{lem:break_cycles} provides this guarantee for our proposed dynamics.